UncleSocks/CyberResponders/README.md

 --

 💡 **Tip:** A **help** command is also available when responding to an incident.
-Running it without any parameter displays a summary of available Windows CMD command.
+Running it without any parameter displays a summary of available Windows CMD commands.
 Players can then run it together with one of the CMD command to display additional information captured from the **Commands** page.

 # Releases